 Lisa Marie Thalhammer has received numerous grants from the D.C.
 Commission on the Art and Humanities.
 With this support she uses art as a tool to create positive social and economic change in the District of Colombia.
 After Thalhammer painted her first public mural “Boxer Girl,” the DC Metropolitan Police reported that crime decreased by 55% where the work was installed.
-Thalhammer co-founded DC Alley Museum in Washington DC’s Blagden Alley with fellow artist Bill Warrell, where commissioned public paintings by DC artists transformed the location into an outdoor museum.
-The project was featured in the Washington Post’s Best Of 2015 New Years Day edition and continues to grow.
-Most recently, Thalhammer painted the mural “She Persists” outside of Open Arms Housing, which provides permanent homes for women who were formerly homeless and is located directly across the street from the O Street Artist Studios where she lives, works and hosts community-based open studio events annually.
+Thalhammer co-founded DC Alley Museum in Washington DC’s Blagden Alley transforming the location into an outdoor museum and known destination with her iconic thirteen color “LOVE” mural.

 Thalhammer is an accomplished fine artist whose paintings, drawings and collages have appeared in galleries and exhibitions across the nation and abroad.
-In 2013, The Washington Blade nominated Thalhammer Best Visual Artist.
-In Thalhammer’s paintings, striking eyes, expressive hands and angular limbs illustrate empowered figures, while “color networks” interlace shape and hue creating a beautiful interweaving of geometric shapes that conceptually reference Thalhammer’s belief in interconnectedness and subtle energy.
-Her collages assemble body parts from men’s interests and fashion magazines to create “lizard” creatures, which are then enthroned in fantasy landscapes inspired by the cosmos, memories of travel and her upbringing in middle America.
+In Thalhammer’s artworks, striking eyes, expressive hands and angular limbs illustrate empowered figures, while “color networks” interlace shape and hue creating a beautiful interweaving of geometric shapes, conceptually referencing Thalhammer’s belief in interconnectedness and subtle energy.
+Her collages assemble bodies to create “lizard” creatures, which are then enthroned in fantasy landscapes inspired by the cosmos and the American highway.

 EARLY LIFE & EDUCATION